daniel-munro/algoraphics/docs/_build/html/_sources/guide.rst.txt

 Color values can be defined and retrieved using other color specifications.

+Shape color attributes like `fill` and `stroke` can be set with a string, which will be used as-is in the SVG file.
+This will work for hex codes, named colors, etc.

 Output
 ------

+Objects are written to an SVG file using the `write_SVG` function.
 Shapes are represented with types that correspond to SVG objects or specific forms of them.